Francesco149/protonfit/README.md

 * some setups will use absurd amounts of ram. if your pc freezes during install it's possible that you ran out of ram, try again and tick the ram limiting option
-* if you want to regenerate the config and shortcuts and get the .exe picker menu again without reinstalling the game, you can do `FITDBG_SKIP_SETUP=1 protonfit` assuming the game is already correctly installed
+* if you want to regenerate the config and shortcuts and get the .exe picker menu again without reinstalling the game, you can do `protonfit configure`

 # games tested
 * `wip` means that it doesn't work but work has been done to get it closer to running